 - My Account

 It is a DC-based group that brings unions and environmentalists together to push for anti-poverty measures and a clean-energy economy.
-Green For All was co-founded by Van Jones, former head of the Ella Baker Center for Human Rights and Majora Carter former head of Sustainable South Bronx and was officially launched at the Clinton Global Initiative.
-Working with the United Steelworkers (USW), the Sierra Club, the Natural Resources Defense Council (NRDC), Green For All and the Blue Green Alliance, a partnership of the USW and Sierra Club, have launched the national Green Jobs for America campaign.
+Green For All was co-founded by Van Jones, former head of the Ella Baker Center for Human Rights, and Majora Carter, former head of Sustainable South Bronx, and was officially launched at the Clinton Global Initiative.
+Working with the United Steelworkers (USW), the Sierra Club, the Natural Resources Defense Council (NRDC), Green For All, and the Blue Green Alliance, a partnership of the USW and Sierra Club, have launched the national Green Jobs for America campaign.
 Jones appeared to announce Green for All's commitment to securing one billion dollars by 2012 to create "green pathways out of poverty" for 250,000 people in the United States.

 Jones also added that the Ella Baker Center would continue to run a "Green-Collar Jobs Campaign" regionally and statewide in California.
-Green For All and other green-energy businesses have been receiving increased press by major publications such as the New York Times, USA Today, Business Week and The Nation indicating that the growth potential cited by UPI is picking up steam in the public sector as well.
+Green For All and other green-energy businesses have been receiving increased press from major publications such as the New York Times, USA Today, Business Week, and The Nation indicating that the growth potential cited by UPI is picking up steam in the public sector as well.
 A major component of the Green For All movement is job security.